 Routing in wood is much like sketching with a pencil.
 Each form let’s me render many wonderful and detailed designs, geometries, and shapes.
 But the artwork will always remain a bit dull and colorless.
 With my Rainbow Wood art series I tried to address this limitation.
 But how to best add color to the inside of a wooden block?
 The process ends up being a bit more complicated than putting paint to paper.

-I start with thin layers of basswood, either 1/16th or 1/32nd inches thick.
+I start with thin layers of basswood, from 1/16th to 1/8th inches thick.
 These are dyed with a solution of isopropyl alcohol and dissolved water based dye for at least a full week to allow for proper penetration.
 The thin dyed layers are glued together with a clear wood glue and clamped to let set for two days.
 And finally, we have a colorful laminate!
 Routing designs out of this material provides a new level of intricacy.
 Different depths reveal different colors, but maintain the natural wood grain and texture.